-It is easiest to buy it online on any of the 3 websites of Blacks (Blacks, Millets, Ultimate Outdoors).
-They also have eBay outlets (links are here: extra 5% off at Blacks, Ultimate Outdoors, Millets eBay Outlet), it is worth checking if they have anything on offer here.
+It is easiest to buy it online on any of the 3 websites of Blacks (Blacks, Millets, Ultimate Outdoors), or at GoOutdoors.
+They also have eBay outlets, it is worth checking if they have anything on offer here.
 Some models can be a £100 cheaper on eBay than the ‘official’ sale price.

 Make sure you put the footprint in to your basket!

 Deal of the day: you can find the Eurohike Air 600 on Amazon UK too.
 I am guessing that similarly to the stock kept on ebay, the Amazon stock changes from time to time.
-So if you see the Eurohike Air 600 for £289, definitely grab one, you won’t get it any cheaper.
-I have placed the link with the current price here:
+So if you see the Eurohike Air 600 for under £380, definitely grab one, you won’t get it any cheaper.
+I have placed the link here (click on the image)

 What is not so great about it?

 To be honest, just like the Eurohike Air 400, the Air 600 wouldn’t be on my ‘recommended’ list if it wasn’t for the half-price sale.
 For the full RRP price there are other inflatable tents that are bigger, better and superior to the Eurohike Air 600 in almost every aspect, and they are cheaper too (ie cost less than £600).